4j4yk/NDOR-to-DCHUB/README.md

 1. Testing dirorg.py program with bulk NDOR data.
 2. SFTP upload
 3. Test uploadNDORData.php on DCHub Dev platform once sample data is SFTPed.
+4. Keep a count of all files found in directories and match them after copying into destination.
+5. Review and enhance error handling for failures.
+6. Identify and log such file which are not associated with any case id.
+7. Improve Regex logic to check dir name from starting position.

 # Potential issues might occur
 1. Direcotry names may contain characters other than number and alphabets, which may cause problems,testing is required.